Denis Law: Legacy Artworks

 In 2012, a statue to Law, commissioned by the Denis Law Legacy Trust, was unveiled at the entrance to Aberdeen Sports Village (a facility he had formally opened two years earlier) depicting his pose after scoring for Scotland against England in 1967.

-On 18 November 2021, Law and Sir Alex Ferguson unveiled a second statute of Law in Aberdeen, created in bronze by sculptor Alan Herriot.
+On 18 November 2021, Law and Sir Alex Ferguson unveiled a second statue of Law in Aberdeen, created in bronze by sculptor Alan Herriot.
 Commissioned by Aberdeen City Council, it is located next to Provost Skene's House, in Marischal Square.